chisophugis/lbd/source/otherinst.rst

 Other instructions
 ===================

-This chapter add more cpu0 arithmetic instructions support.
+This chapter add more cpu0 arithmetic instructions support first.
-After that, in addition to assembly code generated, the obj file generated support is added in this chapter.
+The logic operation “not” support and translation in `section Operator “not” !`_.
+The `section Display llvm IR nodes with Graphviz`_ will show you the DAG optimization steps and their corresponding llc display options.
+These DAG optimization steps result can be displayed by the graphic tool of Graphviz which supply very useful information with graphic view.
+You will appreciate Graphviz support in debug, we think.
+In `section Adjust cpu0 instructions`_,
+we adjust cpu0 instructions to support some data type for C language.
+The `section Local variable pointer`_ introduce you the local variable pointer translation.
+Finally, `section Operator mod, %`_ take care the C operator %.

 Support arithmetic instructions
 --------------------------------

-Run the 3/5/Cpu0 llc with input file ch4_1.bc will get the error as follows,
+Run the 3/5/Cpu0 llc with input file ch4_1_1.bc will get the error as follows,

 .. code-block:: c++

-	// ch4_1.cpp
+	// ch4_1_1.cpp
 	int main()
 	{
 		int a = 5;